Missouri Pacific Railway Van Noy Eating House

-The Missouri Pacific Railway Van Noy Eating House is a historic restaurant building at the corner of Seamans Drive and Railroad Street in McGehee, Arkansas.
-The single story brick building was constructed c.
+The Missouri Pacific Railway Van Noy Eating House is a historic restaurant building at the corner of Seamans Drive and Railroad Street in McGehee, Arkansas, US.
+The single-story brick building was constructed c.
 1910 by the Missouri Pacific Railroad, and housed a dining establishment operated by the Van Noy Railway News and Hotel Company.
 It is one of a small number of such buildings to survive in the state.
-The building was divided into three parts: a central kitchen served a lunch counter area on one side, and a dining room on the other.
+The building was divided into three parts: a central kitchen served a lunch counter area on one side and a dining room on the other.
 The establishment closed in 1948.

 The house was listed on the National Register of Historic Places in 2011.